 In August 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-14 Presentation of Financial Statements for Not-for-Profit Entities (Topic 958), which made targeted changes to the not-for-profit financial reporting model.
 Under the new standard, the existing three-category classification of net assets are replaced with a simplified model that combines temporarily restricted and permanently restricted into a single category called "net assets with donor restrictions."
 New disclosures highlight restrictions on the use of resources that make otherwise liquid assets unavailable for meeting near-term financial requirements.
 The standard also imposed several new requirements related to reporting expenses, including providing information about expenses by their natural classification.
-The Foundation implemented ASU 2016-14 in fiscal year 2019 and has adjusted the presentation of these financial statements accordingly.
+The Foundation implemented ASU 2016-14 in fiscal year 2019.